-A. A local EMC determines that a new substation is needed to maintain reliable electric service to its customers and the EMC determines the general area where the substation must be located to meet the electrical need.
+A. A local EMC determines that a new substation is needed to maintain reliable electric service to its customers and determines the general area where the substation must be located to meet the electrical need.
 This area is known as the "load center."
 Generally, a load center is near where two or more EMC electrical circuits intersect and the electric load can be evenly distributed.
-To meet the electrical need effectively, the new substation must be located within this load center.
-When a new substation is built, a new transmission line may be needed to connect the new substation to an existing transmission source.
-Although the EMC defines the load center boundaries based on electrical attributes of its system,

-GTC selects the specific substation site and routes the transmission line.
+To meet the electrical need effectively, the new substation must be located to connect the new substation to an existing transmission line may be needed to connect the new substation to an existing transmission source.
+Although the EMC defines the load center boundaries based on electrical attributes of its system, Georgia Transmission selects the specific substation site and routes the transmission line.
 Some new transmission line and substation projects do not involve upgrades to local EMC facilities.
 On these projects, the local EMC has no involvement.

-O. How does GTC develop alternate substation sites and transmission routes?
+Q. How does Georgia Transmission develop alternate substation sites and transmission routes?

-A. GTC has worked closely with the Electric Power Research Institute to develop a model for improving the way utilities site transmission lines.
-That model is gaining widespread attention within the electric utility industry.
-In selecting a practical and feasible route for the location of an electric transmission line, GTC considers existing land uses in the geographic area, existing corridors, existing environmental conditions in the area, engineering practices and costs related to construction, operation and maintenance of the line.
+A. Georgia Transmission has worked closely with the Electric Power Research Institute to develop a model for improving the way utilities site transmission lines.
+That model has received widespread attention within the electric utility industry.
+In selecting a practical and feasible route for the location of an electric transmission line, Georgia Transmission considers existing land uses in the geographic area, existing corridors, existing environmental conditions in the area, engineering practices and costs related to construction, operation and maintenance of the line.

-In cases where a transmission line with a design operating voltage of 115 kilovolts or greater and a length of one mile or longer is involved, and where eminent domain may be necessary, GTC is required to conduct public meeting(s) and provide an opportunity for the public to comment.
-Under this process, GTC must provide notice by mail and through newspapers to potentially affected property owners and to the chairperson or chief executive of their county and to the mayor of their municipality.
-In the notice and at the meeting, GTC will describe the proposed project, general route and width of the transmission line right of way, provide an explanation of the alternative construction approaches considered by GTC and a statement of why such alternatives were rejected.
+In cases where a transmission line with a design operating voltage of 115 kilovolts or greater, with a length of one mile or longer, and where use of eminent domain may be necessary, Georgia Transmission is required by state law to conduct public meeting(s) and provide an opportunity for the public to comment.
+Under this process, Georgia Transmission must provide notice by mail and through newspapers to potentially affected property owners, the chairperson or chief executive of their county and the mayor of their municipality.
+In the notice and at the meeting, Georgia Transmission will: describe the proposed project, general route and width of the transmission line right of way; provide an explanation of the alternative construction approaches considered; and provide a statement of why such alternatives were rejected.

-For substation sites, once a study area is defined, GTC uses an overlay map to identify land use, community, cultural, environmental and physical features of the area and to locate potential corridors and substation sites that would minimize the project's overall impact to the extent practical.
+For substation sites, once a study area is defined, Georgia Transmission uses an overlay map to identify land use, community, cultural, environmental and physical features of the area and to locate potential corridors and substation sites that would minimize the project's overall impact, to the extent practical.
 Factors such as design, access, costs and constructibility are also considered as part of this process.
-Based on this analysis, GTC selects the most suitable location for these facilities.
+Based on this analysis, Georgia Transmission selects a practical and feasible location for these facilities.
 Our goal is to meet the growing electrical needs of the system while minimizing the overall impact on the community and the environment.